Svehla/aws-slurm-pytorch/random-notes.md

     - do a module venv for request + other libs
     - what about pcluster template? => it's look to complex to do another level of abstraction here
     - extract /app_1/shared + other reusable files for multi app spawning & developing
+- create executable CLI command out of bin

 ## Future
 - create test web page that will spawn new node?

 ### TODO:

-how to create file structure of app?
+how to create file structure of app? => do unify wrapper and then each app should be custom similar to custom git repo

 => random ideas: